SaebAmini/saebamini.github.io/_posts/2023-04-02-chatgpt-and-generative-ai-a-descent-into-dystopia-or-the-dawn-of-a-golden-age-for-creativity.md

 The Industrial Revolution.
 Remember that?
 I don't either.
 But picture a time when machines started replacing a huge amount of manual labour.
 Some jobs, like blacksmiths and weavers, were replaced by machines.
 Instead, factory jobs were born.
 The world didn't end (although, it probably became much less sustainable, but we digress).
 Humans adapted, became more productive, and moved on.

-   > "The only constant in life is change." – Heraclitus
+   > "It is not the strongest of the species that survives, nor the most intelligent; it is the one most responsive to change." - Charles Darwin

 The telephone.
 You know, that thing that Gen Z probably have only seen footage of in the movies and consider a pre-historic artifact.
 It changed the game for communication.
-While telegraph operators became a thing of the past, call center, infrastructure, technician, and unfortunately, telemarketing jobs were created.
+While telegraph operators became a thing of the past, call center, infrastructure, technician, and telemarketing (unfortunately) jobs were created.

   ![Call center agents - a new profession](/images/posts/2023-04-chatgpt/call-center.jpg)